 Bill is a 13 year youth ministry veteran, which means he has a goatee with gray hair.
 He currently is a bi-vocational minister, working as the part time youth minister at Cross Point Christian Church in Columbus, OH where he has one of the smallest youth groups on the planet.
 He also works part time as a volunteer coordinator at the Mid-Ohio Food Bank, where he works with over 15,000 volunteers a year to help distribute millions of pounds of food to those in need.
 He also loves to write and speak, and is currently putting the finishing touches on his Masters degree in Family and Educational Ministry at Cincinnati Christian University.
 He loves to minister to teens, but he also has a passion for equipping youth ministers.
 Most importantly, he is married to the most beautiful girl on the planet and has 3 kids under the age of 6 with one more on the way.
 Its a crazy life.
 You can follow Bill's descent into madness (and read some good youth ministry insight as well) at his blog, http://www.billnance.org.

 Brendt Blanks is a Licensed Marriage and Family Therapist who lives in Birmingham, AL. Her B. S. in Human Development and Family Studies, as well as her M.S. in Marriage and Family Therapy were both earned at Auburn University (War Eagle!).
 Brendt is an active member of her church (Shades Mountain Baptist), leading grief groups, as well as helping out with children's and student ministries.
-Brendt and her husband Andy (Co-Founder of youthministry360) have three incredible daughters who keep them on the go non-stop.
+Brendt and her husband Andy (Co-Founder of youthministry360) have three incredible daughters and one son, who keep them on the go non-stop.
 Brendt would rather be at the beach with her family than pretty much anywhere else in the world.
 Drop her a note sometime on Facebook (http://www.facebook.com/brendtblanks).

 Brian Eberly has been in church ministry for over two decades in both California and Oregon.
 He is currently serving as associate pastor at Foothills Community Church in Molalla, Oregon.
 Seeing people make a meanignful connection with God, and experiencing authentic community with one another is the heartbeat of Brian's life and ministry.
 Next to serving the Lord, he finds his greatest joy in spending time with his wife and two children.
 He also enjoys good music, a good day on the beach, and good cup of coffee.
 Brian blogs about the ride at www.brianeberly.com.